codewithcheese/performer/CONTRIBUTING.md

 #### Snapshots

-If you wish to test a package version before the PR is merged, trigger a snapshot release.
-Add a review comment to the PR with the text `+snapshot <tag-name>`
+If you wish to test a package before the PR is merged, trigger a snapshot release.
+Manually dispatch the `Snapshot` workflow, provide a tag name and branch.